DianZhuang1998/Computational-method/Assignment 2/README.md

 ---
 ## Credits

-This code was developed for purely academic purposes by DianZhuang1998 as part of the module .....
+This code was developed for purely academic purposes by DianZhuang1998 as part of Assignment the EEP55C22 Computational method.